 Health Equity Committee

 Formally established in July 2020, the Health Equity Committee is tasked with understanding health disparities and developing strategies to ensure health equity for all AHCCCS members.
-The committee is responsible for overseeing and managing health equity considerations as they relate to policy, data, health plan oversight and emerging health care innovation strategies for over 2 million Arizonans.
+The committee is responsible for overseeing and managing health equity considerations as they relate to policy, data, health plan oversight, and emerging health care innovation strategies for over two million Arizonans.

 Equality Equity people with hands up grabbing fruit